Far Eastern University: Arts and culture

-Since 1990, the university has maintained the FEU Center for the Arts (formerly known as President's Committee on Culture) which programs a year-long calendar of cultural activities.
-The FCA also nurtures seven cultural groups namely, FEU Bamboo band, FEU Chorale, FEU Dance Company, FEU Drum and Bugle Corps, FEU Theater Guild, FEU Drummers and the FEU Guides.
-The FEU Guides conduct tours of FEU's UNESCO awarded campus.
+Since 1990, the university has maintained the FEU Center for the Arts (FCA), formerly known as President's Committee on Culture, which programs a year-long calendar of cultural activities.
+The FCA nurtures seven cultural groups namely, FEU Bamboo Band, FEU Chorale, FEU Dance Company, FEU Drum and Bugle Corps, FEU Theater Guild, FEU Drummers and the FEU Guides.
+The FEU Guides conduct tours of FEU's UNESCO recognized campus.

+FEU houses a vast art collection, featuring pieces by well-known Filipino artists like National Artists Botong Francisco and Vicente Manansala, in addition to works by international artists.
+This collection comprises paintings, sculptures, and diverse art forms showcased throughout the university's campuses and buildings.
+National Artist for Literature Nick Joaquin’s memorabilia is also an exhibit at the FEU library.

+Diversity and Inclusion

-FEU was the first university in the Philippines that allowed students to dress up according to their gender identity.
-In August 2016, the university started to relax its dress code and allowed students to dress according to one's gender.
-The students can enjoy all-gender restrooms, "a no-haircut policy", school attire options instead of a uniform, and a multi-faith room.
+With the creation of the Gender and Development Desk (GADD), the university continues to advocates for the importance of diversity and promotion of inclusivity through its policies and practices.
+Since 2016, the university relaxed its dress code and allowed students to dress according to one's chosen gender.
+FEU also updated its facilities, installing all-gender restrooms in multiple buildings and added a multi-faith room for non-Catholics.

 Student organizations and core groups

-There are 60 student organizations under the supervision of the Office of Student Affairs, which serves as the arms of Student Development, Guidance & Counseling, FEU Center for the Arts, Institutes, and Departments of degree programs in providing out-of-the-classroom experiences for the students to make them holistically formed.
-The organizations usually conduct projects during the Activity Period.
+There are more than 60 student organizations under the supervision of the Office of Student Involvement, Guidance & Counseling, FEU Center for the Arts, Institutes, and Departments of degree programs in providing out-of-the-classroom experiences for the students to make them holistically formed.

 The FEU Central Student Organization is the central student government of the university, which promotes student rights and well-being and at the same time develop programs and activities that will cater the needs of the student body inside or outside the university.

-Volunteerism

-The Volunteerism Services Office (VSO) collaborates with stakeholders and communities to deliver Corporate Social Responsibility programs in the field of teaching, culture, livelihood capacity building, environment, disaster response, and relief operations.
-The university participates in Hands on Manila's yearly Servathon, an event that helps marginalized sectors through volunteer service.

 FEU Group of Schools

-The FEU System is composed of six legal entities, 10 campuses, and over 40,000 students.
+The FEU Group of Schools is a network of educational institutions in the Philippines that offer various academic programs and cater to different levels of education.
+It is composed of six legal entities operating ten campuses for over 40,000 students.